Motorcycle helmets come in every colour, shape, size and style under the sun, and the price range from budget to premium is vast.

 The best flip-up helmets offer all the benefits of a full-face helmet while providing the option to flip up the front.

-Note that not all modular helmets are dual homologated and so these should only be ridden with when in the full-face position.
+Not all modular helmets are dual homologated, so these should only be ridden when in the full-face position.

-Modular helmets are great for delivery riders that are on and off the bike all the time as they don’t have to keep taking their helmets off.
+Modular helmets are great for delivery riders that are on and off the bike, as they don’t have to keep taking their helmets off.

-They also make brilliant touring helmets, particularly if you are riding with a pillion.
+They also make brilliant touring helmets, particularly if riding with a pillion.

-At rest stops, traffic lights etc., you can just flip the front up and communicate effectively and easily with those around you.
+You can flip the front up at rest stops and traffic lights and communicate with those around you.